breadoliveoilsalt/jlox-compiler-in-ts/README.md

 }
 ```

   - Decision: Try to keep function parameters limited to one or two.
+Avoid
-Avoid object parameters and instead try to enforce consistent variable assignment by having functions return objects to be destructured by function callers.
+    object parameters and instead try to enforce consistent variable assignment
+    by having functions return objects to be destructured by function callers.

--
+- As of Chapter 7 (evaluating expressions), my biggest source of bugs has been
+  failures to properly increment the `currentTokenHead` at the end of functions
+  building nodes for the abstract syntax tree.
+It has taken some time to get
+  this straight in my head, particularly when a node builder evaluates both a
+  left and right expression.
+But chasing down and fixing these bugs has been
+  very instructive.